 Life, Work, Death, and Architecture : an emotional journey through Poland’s first Millenium

 Poland is one of the largest countries in Europe, steeped in the continent’s dramatic history and radiant culture.
-It is a proud nation of workers, inventors, scholars and soldiers, the men and women who forged the Polish nation and its distinctive national identity over the course of the last millennium.
+It is a proud nation of workers, inventors, scholars and soldiers, men and women who forged the Polish nation and its distinctive national identity over the course of the last millennium.
 Our visit will take us to the southwestern regions of Lesser Poland and Upper Silesia, where we will immerse ourselves in Polish history and culture, and familiarize with the sites, events and personalities that shaped Poland, Europe and our world.

 What we will see

-The journey will take us between Krakow, the gem of southern Poland, and Katowice, the busy capital of Upper Silesia.
+The journey will take us to Krakow, the gem of southern Poland, and Katowice, the busy capital of Upper Silesia.
 We will also visit southwestern Poland’s more rural regions such as Chochołow and Zakopane near the Slovak border.
 In the course of the trip, we will experience some of the most dramatic episodes in European history.
 We will revisit Poland’s long journey into republican statehood, and be introduced to its wonderful melting pot of national identities at Krakow and Katowice, two cities emerging at the fault line of European cultures.
 We will talk about the frictions that led to the inevitable clash between Nazi Germany and the Soviet Union during WW2.
 And about the horror of the Holocaust, the rise and fall of Communism, and the succour of the country’s Catholic faith in its time of need.
 At the end of this emotional and informative journey, we will have a deeper understanding of Polish history, culture and identity, as well as the country’s past and present challenges and hopes for the future.

 Day 1 : Welcome to Krakow